-This Policy applies to all persons working for, or on behalf of M.V.
+This Policy applies to anyone working for, or on behalf of M.V.
 Kelly Ltd in any capacity.
-This includes but is not limited to employees, directors, and associates, such as agency workers, contractors, external consultants, suppliers and third-party representatives, hereafter referred to as "relevant persons".
-It applies at any location which a relevant person is required to attend for the purpose of their duties and includes travelling to or from such locations.
-It applies during working hours, and includes any period of overtime, shift work, breaks/rest periods and periods of standby or emergency call out duty.
+This includes but is not limited to employees, directors, and associates, such as agency workers, contractors, external consultants, suppliers and third-party representatives, hereafter referred to as "Employee/Workers".

+It applies at any location which an Employee/Worker is required to attend for the purpose of their duties and includes travelling to or from such locations.
+It applies during working hours, and includes any period of overtime, breaks and periods of standby or emergency call out duty.